SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

     }
     ```

-    1. These failure Scenarios show how easy it is to add not just happy path Scenarios, but also Scenarios that cover commplex retry logic!
+    1. These failure Scenarios show how easy it is to add not just happy path Scenarios, but also Scenarios that cover complex retry logic!